Sudan, South Sudan to discuss rebel support next month

 But talks in Addis Ababa about how to put those agreements into practice ended without agreement on Tuesday, and South Sudan's chief negotiator told Reuters the negotiations were now "deadlocked".

-Sudan's Defence Minister Abdel Raheem Mohammed Hussein nevertheless said the negotiations had been "extensive" and that South Sudan had agreed to discuss its alleged support for Sudanese rebels.
+Sudan's Defence Minister Abdel Raheem Mohammed Hussein nevertheless said the negotiations had been "useful" and that South Sudan had agreed to discuss its alleged support for Sudanese rebels.

 "This is a big step," he told reporters at the Khartoum airport after returning from Ethiopia, adding that the two sides would meet again on January 13 in Addis Ababa.